Skip to main content

 About one in five home care workers in California are Filipino, so the coop provides English language training in addition to career, business, and specialty care training.
 All coop workers receive health benefits like dental and vision care.
 “We’re building it as something that can be replicated,” says Soriano-Versoza, “and we’ll be sharing what we’re designing with other organizations.”

 But it all takes money.
 To support the coop, PWC received a one-time contract of $1.3 million from California’s workforce development program and nearly $130,000 from a seed fund for immigrant cooperatives.
-Sorian-Versoza hopes to raise at least $3.5 million more to open six more coops throughout the state, as well as training academies and a central cooperative for back office operations, purchasing, and technical support.
+Soriano-Versoza hopes to raise at least $3.5 million more to open six more coops throughout the state, as well as training academies and a central cooperative for back office operations, purchasing, and technical support.

 To support the expansion, PWC is partnering with other domestic worker organizations in California as well as the National Domestic Worker Alliance, the Democracy at Work Institute, and the ICA Group.

-Sorian-Versoza also wants to see more investment by philanthropy and a new public benefit at the state level to address affordability issues among low-income Californians who need home care services, especially for people who would otherwise have to spend down what assets they have in order to qualify for Medicaid.
+Soriano-Versoza also wants to see more investment by philanthropy and a new public benefit at the state level to address affordability issues among low-income Californians who need home care services, especially for people who would otherwise have to spend down what assets they have in order to qualify for Medicaid.

 A federal government role